 Back up now →

 The major disadvantage of backing up to an external hard drive is that you have to do the backups quite regularly because a backup performed once a year won’t be as valuable as once a month, a week, daily, hourly or even more regularly.
 The external drive can also get damaged, lost, or stolen.

-It makes much more sense to invest in cloud storage options, of which there are plenty, to backup your data – in addition to having a physical backup on a local drive.
+It makes much more sense to invest in one of the many cloud storage options to back up your data, in addition to having a physical backup on a local drive.